 A simple two strand twists, bun, or flat twist that’s kept in for about 5 days will help you retain more length.
 These styles also help your hair to retain moisture longer, as opposed to leaving your hair loose which can increase moisture evaporation.

-Protective styles also protects your hair from tangles and knots that happens when the hair is left loose.
+Protective styles also protect your hair from tangles and knots that happen when the hair is left loose.
 Plus, it saves you time from changing up your style every day!

 Before you install any protective style, be sure to read the related posts below to ensure that you benefit from protective styling.